BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Introduction

-In summary, our main contributions are: \begin{itemize} \item We propose a novel blue-team method, \textsf{BlueSuffix}, designed to protect black-box VLMs from generating harmful content in response to jailbreak prompts, particularly against universal adversarial visual triggers.

-\item In \textsf{BlueSuffix}, we propose a cross-modal optimization method that fine-tunes the blue-team suffix generator through reinforcement learning, incorporating an LLM-based text purifier and a diffusion-based image purifier.
-The resulting blue-team suffix generator is lightweight and effectively preserves the model's original alignment, ensuring minimal negative impact on performance with benign inputs.

-\item We empirically demonstrate the effectiveness of \textsf{BlueSuffix}, which achieves a $\sim 70\%$ and $\sim50\%$ reduction in Attack Success Rate (ASR) against a state-of-the-art attack on open-source and commercial VLMs, respectively.
-This performance establishes a new benchmark in defending against VLM jailbreak attacks, significantly surpassing previous results.
+In summary, our main contributions are: \begin{itemize} \item We propose a novel blue-team framework, \textsf{BlueSuffix}, providing a plug-and-play, model-agnostic, and generic solution for blue-teaming VLMs under black-box setting, enabling seamless integration and extension of existing techniques. \item In \textsf{BlueSuffix}, we propose a cross-modal optimization method that fine-tunes the blue-team suffix generator through reinforcement learning, incorporating an LLM-based text purifier and a diffusion-based image purifier.
+The resulting blue-team suffix generator is lightweight and effectively preserves the model's original alignment, ensuring minimal negative impact on performance with benign inputs. \item We empirically demonstrate the effectiveness of \textsf{BlueSuffix}, which achieves a $\sim 70\%$ and $\sim50\%$ reduction in Attack Success Rate (ASR) against a state-of-the-art attack on open-source and commercial VLMs, respectively.
+This performance establishes a new benchmark in defending against VLM jailbreak attacks, significantly surpassing previous results. \end{itemize}